I’m A Digital

 1. Understand & Validate

-Going back to that same user and show what you came up with is crucial.
+Validate ideas with your users is just as important.
 (And a bit frightening) User testing is an important way to understand whether or not your solution solves their needs.
 Prototype, test, repeat!

 PlantDemand user testing

 3. Design Scalable Systems

 From early in the design process I try to keep the bigger system in mind.
 I’m good at recognizing patterns and defining them.
 I’m experienced in working closely with developers to make sure the system makes sense.
 At the end of the day, a user benefits from a product with a clear system, consistent patterns, and a unified experience.

 4. Collaboration Is Key

 I really enjoy collaborating closely with UX Researchers to understand the problem better.
 Being able to trust team-members blindly in their expertise yet knowing that you can give and take constructive feedback is very important to me.
 Multidisciplinary teams are crucial for bringing the best experience to the customer.

 Due to my tech-native development background, I love collaborating closely with developers.
 It is crucial to understand the limitations of technology.
 The right balance between the user needs and the abilities of technology can only be accomplished by collaboration and trust.

 5. Staying Curious